Taufik-Aegis/android-bootcamp/modules/preface.md

 * Have solid understanding on fundamentals of programming in Java.
 For example: what is variable, array and iteration, function and parameter, and exception handling.
 * Understand Object Oriented Programming (OOP) in Java including classes, inheritance, interface and package.

+For those who wants to learn and know more about Java programming language, [this website](http://www.tutorialspoint.com/java/) offers a good Java tutorials.

 ## References

 This bootcamp notes are not intended to be a complete package to learn Android ecosystem and development.
 Students are encouraged to look for sources in internet to widen their understanding.
 Below are some great Android references: